wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.5.00(04-22-2015) =
+* Improvement - Issue on whole page protection has been resolved.
+Please update.

 = 1.4.99(04-21-2015) =
 * New Feature - Admin users won't be able to close their own account through their user's profile.
 We have implemented some controls so an admin user is not able to close her/his account through Users Ultra.
 This has been implemented because we received a couple of complaints about admins that deleted their own account.